-To update metadata for a video, you first need to provide information to identify the video you want to update.
+To update metadata for a video, you first need to provide information to identify the video that you want to update.
 You use the YouTube-assigned video ID to uniquely identify the video.
 The XML snippet updates the title of the video without affecting its other metadata:

-You only need to provide values for the metadata fields you are updating.
+You only need to provide values for the metadata fields that you are updating.
 The new values overwrite the previous values, even for fields like <keyword> that accept repeating values.
 You cannot incrementally update a repeating tag value by only adding the new values in your feed.